Gonzalez-Itzel/Projects/README.md

 ## Projects

 ### 1. **Personal Website**
-   - Focus: A platform to present my skills, experience, and projects in a clear, professional way.
+   - **Focus**: A platform to present my skills, experience, and projects in a clear, professional way.
 This webpage in progress will serve as a digital portfolio, giving visitors insight into my work and providing an easy way to get in touch.